Fracking in Dorset

 It is likely that there are shale gas resources in Dorset, but as yet, the full extent and location of these resources is unclear.
 There is also considerable uncertainty as to whether the geology in Dorset would prove to be suitable for fracking or that it would be financially viable.

 Shale gas - Incentives for local communities

 In January 2014 the Government announced that it would allow local councils to keep 100 per cent of business rates they collect from shale gas well sites (previously 50 per cent), which could be worth up to £1.7 million for a typical site.
-Community benefits for local people have also been strengthened with local communities receiving up to £100,000 from the industry for any test well that is fracked, and a further 1 per cent if shale gas is discovered - estimated to be worth between £5-10 million for the life of a typical well (refer to the local councils to receive millions in business rates from shale gas developments (opens in a new window) Government's website for details).
+Community benefits for local people have also been strengthened with local communities receiving up to £100,000 from the industry for any test well that is fracked, and a further 1 per cent if shale gas is discovered - estimated to be worth between £5-10 million for the life of a typical well (see information on local councils to receive millions in business rates from shale gas developments on Gov.uk website for details).